 Convenient for Campers

-Whether you love to sleep under the stars, or in your tent safe from mosquitos, foldable mattresses are a great option for ground support.
-Both insulating sleepers from the cold ground and elevating the back from roots or pebbles, a light-weight foldable bed has the power to transform a camping experience, without taking up too much storage space.
+Whether you love to sleep under the stars, or in your tent, safe from mosquitos, foldable mattresses are a great option for comfort.
+For insulating sleepers from the cold ground and elevating your back from roots or pebbles, a light-weight foldable bed has the power to transform a camping experience, without taking up too much storage space.

 Long road trips can wreak havoc on a traveler’s mental and physical state, making a good night’s sleep extra important, especially with time zone changes.
 Bringing along a foldable mattress can ensure wherever you end up stopping, there will be a bed with your name on it.
 Many travelers even use their foldable mattress to convert the back of their cars into a sleep oasis with the help of some pillows and blankets.

 Folding Mattress Buyers Guide: Things to Look For

 Removable covers protect the mattress from stains, moisture, dirt, or potential allergens.
 As not every brand includes them your purchase, you may consider buying a cover separately or choosing a brand with better protection.